FINAL-PROJECT-TEAM-10/Job-Match/README.md

 as well as the Azure address to which the app should connect to access the database.

-In addition, _private_details.py_ contains information about the mailjet public and secret api keys as well as the sender email that mailjet, an automated mailing solution, uses when sending emails through the app.
+In addition, _private_details.py_ contains information about the Mailjet public and secret api keys as well as the sender email that Mailjet, an automated mailing solution, uses when sending emails through the app.

 [To be finalized: upload a censored image]